-3 Internal or external wall insulation
+1 Internal wall insulation

-Internal or external wall insulation involves adding a layer of insulation to either the inside or the outside surface of the external walls, which reduces heat loss and lowers fuel bills.
+Internal wall insulation involves adding a layer of insulation to the inside surface of the external walls, which reduces heat loss and lowers fuel bills.
 As it is more expensive than cavity wall insulation it is only recommended for walls without a cavity, or where for technical reasons a cavity cannot be filled.
 Internal insulation, known as dry-lining, is where a layer of insulation is fixed to the inside surface of external walls; this type of insulation is best applied when rooms require redecorating.
-External solid wall insulation is the application of an insulant and a weather-protective finish to the outside of the wall.
-This may improve the look of the home, particularly where existing brickwork or rendering is poor, and will provide long-lasting weather protection.
 Further information can be obtained from the National Insulation Association (www.nationalinsulationassociation.org.uk).
-It should be noted that a building warrant is required for the installation of external wall insulation.
-Planning permission may also be required and that building regulations apply to external insulation so it is best to check with your local authority on both issues.

-4 Hot water cylinder insulation
+2 Hot water cylinder insulation

-Increasing the thickness of existing insulation around the hot water cylinder will help to maintain the water at the required temperature; this will reduce the amount of energy used and lower fuel bills.
-An additional cylinder jacket or other suitable insulation layer can be used.
-The insulation should be fitted over any thermostat clamped to the cylinder.
+Installing an 80 mm thick cylinder jacket around the hot water cylinder will help to maintain the water at the required temperature; this will reduce the amount of energy used and lower fuel bills.
+A cylinder jacket is a layer of insulation that is fitted around the hot water cylinder.
+The jacket should be fitted over any thermostat clamped to the cylinder.
 Hot water pipes from the hot water cylinder should also be insulated, using pre-formed pipe insulation of up to 50 mm thickness, or to suit the space available, for as far as they can be accessed to reduce losses in summer.
 All these materials can be purchased from DIY stores and installed by a competent DIY enthusiast.